-The vibrancy of the Scottish, and specifically the Edinburgh, theatre and media scene makes QMU an ideal place to study theatre and film.
+- The vibrancy of the Scottish theatre and media scenes makes QMU an ideal place to study theatre and film.

 Notions of Theatre/ Introduction to Film Studies/ The Origins of Theatre/ Play and Performance/ Media Production 1/ Narrative and Representation in Film and Media

 Place, Space and Performance/ Film and Creativity/ Performance Project 1/ Theatre in the World (20th and 21st Centuries)/ Media Production 2/ Film Genre

 Contemporary Hollywood Cinema/ British Drama (1945-present)/ World Cinema/ Independent Research Project/ Plus two

 Modernity on Screen/ Dissertation or Project/ Creative Entrepreneurship/ Plus two options.

 Contemporary Performance/ Film and Family/ Arts Management/ Video Production/ Community Theatre/Photography and Visual Culture/ Arts Journalism/ Screenwriting/ Playwriting/ Page to Stage/ Television Drama/ Critical Perspectives in Radio/ Popular Music/ New Enterprise Creation